If you have a business or are starting a business, then you’ll need to create a website.

 Here is a full video tutorial on setting up the Astra theme.

-Installing a WordPress theme is fairly simple.
+Designing a website from scratch and installing a WordPress theme is fairly simple.

-You can access the official WordPress theme directory right from your CMS dashboard, and browse popular themes, featured themes, the newest themes, or you can search themes by name, style (e.g. one column, two column, etc.), the subject of your site, and by color palette.
+You can access the official WordPress theme directory right from your CMS dashboard, and browse popular themes, featured themes, the newest themes, or you can search themes by name, template (e.g. one column, two column, etc.), the subject of your site, and by color palette.

 Ensuring that your theme uses web safe fonts – fonts that display properly across all the different browsers and devices are also important.